syncfusion-content/asp.netwebforms-docs/aspnet/TimePicker/Appearance-and-Styling.md

 ## CSS Class

-To apply custom styles to your TimePicker control, you can specify CssClass property.
+To apply custom styles to your TimePicker control, you can specify **CssClass property**.
 The specified CSS name is added in the root of the TimePicker control.

 The following code example renders the TimePicker control with the customized style.